Bayswater - Embleton - Bedford

 AreaSearch assessment of residential development activity positions Bayswater - Embleton - Bedford among the top 25% of areas assessed nationwide

-However, development activity has moderated recently.
-The area's new building activity comprises 92.0% standalone homes and 8.0% townhouses or apartments, reflecting its traditional suburban character focused on family homes.
-With approximately 282 people per approval, Bayswater - Embleton - Bedford indicates a transitioning market.
-Projections suggest the area will grow by 3,055 residents through to 2041.
-Based on current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth beyond current projections.
+However, development activity has decreased recently.
+The area consists of 92.0% standalone homes and 8.0% townhouses or apartments, maintaining its suburban character focused on family homes.
+With around 282 people per approval, Bayswater - Embleton - Bedford reflects a transitioning market.
+By 2041, the population is expected to grow by 3,050 residents.
+Based on current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth.

 Frequently Asked Questions - Development